 Aftertouch, also called pressure, is how hard you press into the keybed after playing a note.
 Not all keyboards have aftertouch sensors under the keys, but those that do add an important performance nuance that many keyboardists rely on.
 However, keyboards' aftertouch response can vary widely from product to product, so getting a certain keyboard to play the way you want it to can be quite challenging - until you create a response curve for it.
-Here, an overly-sensitive aftertouch response until the player presses hard, then it rises quickly to maximum just a bit before it would normally get there.
+Here, an overly-sensitive aftertouch response has been "dumbed down" to something more like an on/off switch: there is no response until the player presses hard, then it rises quickly to maximum just a bit before it would normally get there.